 Containers and Shelving: Pots and trays are available in all sorts of sizes.
-Try this one from SOLIGT Store with humidity domes.
+Try this one from Viagrow with humidity domes.
 Buy lots of trays at once with this 5-pack from Handy Pantry Store.
 If you don’t already have a greenhouse, consider a portable one.
 These come with shelves, cover and ready for heavy-duty indoor growing:

 Home Complete Walk-In Greenhouse – Indoor/Outdoor with Sturdy Shelves

 Soil and Fertilizer – Depending on the scale of the indoor garden you’re planting, you might have to purchase a full yard of soil from a local provider.
 A standard full-size bag of potting soil contains 16 quarts.
 A full yard of soil delivered by truck by a local provider can contain the equivalent of approximately 800 of those bags.